brbtavares/distributions/README.md

 ## Roadmap

 - Distributions and structure
-  - More distributions: Gamma, Beta, Binomial, Geometric, Lognormal, Chi-squared, Dirichlet, Multivariate Normal
+  - More distributions: Dirichlet, Multivariate Normal
   - Truncation and affine transforms (shift/scale) as generic wrappers
   - Mixture models (finite mixtures) with EM fitting